Eden-06/hwsearch/README.md

 # Description

-This commandline tool to query various shoping sites for products.
+This is a commandline tool to query various shoping sites for products.
 The list of products to search for must be given in yaml files.
 Each product should at least have a name, but there might be other additional informations given, as follows: